JohannesKonings/JohannesKonings.github.io/_posts/2020-12-19-aws-billing-metrics-grafana-cloud-and-terraform/index.md

 ---
+layout: post
 title: How to setup AWS Billing metrics in Grafana Cloud via Terraform
-date:       '2020-12-19 08:15:18'
+date: "2020-12-19 08:15:18"
 published: true
 summary: Terraform setup to display AWS billing metrics in Grafana Cloud with S3 Backend and CI/CD pipeline
 categories: aws
 thumbnail: terraform
+cover_image: ./cover-image.avif
 tags:
   - aws
   - grafana
   - terraform
 ---

 # Why Terraform?

-In this [post]({{ site.baseurl }}/aws/2020/11/27/aws_billing_metrics_and_grafana_cloud/) I described how to display AWS Billing metrics in Grafana Cloud.
+In this [post](./aws_billing_metrics_and_grafana_cloud/) I described how to display AWS Billing metrics in Grafana Cloud.
 Therefore it was necessary to create manually the data source and the dashboard.
 With Terraform, you can describe the setup as code and benefit from the full advantages of [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code).

 # Terraform

 [Terraform](https://www.terraform.io/) is a tool for infrastructure as code and works with many different [provider](https://www.terraform.io/docs/providers/index.html#lists-of-terraform-providers).
 Terraform comes with a CLI for the deployments.

 # Grafana Provider and Dashboard declaration